Skip to main content

 Article

-AI and ML continue to transform business models in the global financial services industry, the latest evolution of a development which has been gaining momentum over the past few years and is continuing to accelerate exponentially.
+Artificial intelligence and machine learning continue to transform business models in the global financial services industry, the latest evolution of a development which has been gaining momentum over the past few years and is continuing to accelerate exponentially.

-Banks and insurance providers have already incorporated a variety of data science services into their workflows, focused on driving better insights from data.
-Transforming their data into efficiency-boosting intelligence enables businesses to evolve from transactional to relational interactions with their customers, innovating new business models and responding to a fiercely competitive market for financial services.
+Financial institutions, hedge funds and insurance providers have already incorporated a variety of data science services into their workflows, focused on driving better business insights from data.
+Transforming their financial data through data analytics into efficiency-boosting intelligence and predictive analytics enables businesses to evolve from transactional to relational interactions with their customers, innovating new business models and responding to a fiercely competitive market for financial services.

 This shift has also exposed new risk dynamics and challenges to both firms and regulatory bodies alike.